Bambuu/intermediate-react/part3/assignments/assignment-2.md

 ## EXERCISE A:
 Delete all the code related to scrolling.
-- Adding and removing eventListeners
-- the `onScroll` method,
-- displaying the scroll position in render
+- The code in `componentDidMount`
-- the key in state.
+- the `scrollPosition` key in state.

 ## EXERCISE B:
 Now, we'll need a HOC.